mahdi-zafarmand/Apriori_for_ARM/README.md

 # Apriori_for_ARM
-Implementation of Association Rule Mining using Apriori Algorithm
+Fast implementation of association rule mining using apriori algorithm (without parallelization)

 The most important aspect of this assignment was to understand there may be a huge difference between what a paper claims and the real implementation about the execution time.
 Not only the differences originate from the algorithm, but also from the data structure that we use in the implementation.